The Evolution from Azure Security Center to Microsoft Defender for Cloud

 Regulatory Compliance Dashboard

-For organizations in regulated industries, the regulatory compliance dashboard is one of Defender for Cloud's most valuable features.
-It maps your Azure resource configurations against specific regulatory frameworks and provides continuous compliance assessment without manual audit processes.
+For organizations in regulated industries, the regulatory compliance dashboard is a vital feature of Defender for Cloud.
+It compares your Azure resource settings to various regulatory frameworks.
+This tool provides continuous compliance assessments, eliminating the need for manual audits.

 Built-In Compliance Standards